LaEsperantisto/Obstruct/README.md

 - str:

 A str, aka `String`, is declared with double quotes, like this: `"Hello, world!"` and is resizable.
 When a variable is declared as a str, but no value is assigned, it defaults to an empty str.

 ---

+## Main

+Every Obstruct program needs to have a `main` function, which is the entry point of the program.
+The `main` function take in _one_ argument, which is the arguments the program was called with, in the form of a `Vec<str>`.
+The main function can return either nothing, which means that if there is no error, the exit code will be `0`, but it can return an i32, which will be the exit code.

+---